jku/repository-playground/playground/README.md

 ### signing tool

 Status:
-* playground-delegate mostly implented
+* playground-delegate mostly implemented
-* playground-sign mostly implemented, althought output is a work in progress
+* playground-sign mostly implemented, although output is a work in progress

 See [signer/](signer/)